 The next morning, I had a leisurely breakfast, enjoying the view from the conservatory as I read about local walks and attractions.
 So many things to do and places to see.
 I could go further into the Langdale Valley, past Chapel Stile and maybe to the Old Dungeon Ghyll pub.
 Or perhaps drive over to pretty Hawkshead and see where Wordsworth went to school and Beatrix Potter’s husband used to work.
-There are mountains to climb, lakes to explore, historic houses, museums and galleries to visit, plus bustling towns like Kendal and Ambleside not far away.
+There are mountains to climb, lakes to explore, historic houses, museums and galleries to visit, plus bustling villages and towns like Grasmere, Kendal and Ambleside not far away.

 After breakfast I wandered round the garden; two acres of beautifully tended lawns, shrubs, trees and even a little stream.
 It would be ideal for a picnic or BBQ in the summer.
 I decided to walk to Elterwater lake, along the country path that starts near the Britannia Inn.
 It was very pleasant strolling along the footpath, passing families, couples and solo walkers; even on a rainy day, you’ll find people want to get out and make the most of this stunning scenery.
 Elterwater means ‘Swan Lake’ in Old Norse and there were swans, ducks and Canada Geese swimming about.
 The lake was speckled with raindrops and looked like a scene from a Japanese painting, with mists swirling around the hills outlined in the distance.
 Herdies looked up from their eating as I walked by.